marigold-dev/training-nft-1/README.md

 Training n°1 for NFT marketplace

 Introduction : Business objects managed by a blockchain are called `assets`.
-On Tezos you will find the term `Financial Asset`.
+On Tezos you will find the term `Financial Asset or FA` with different version 1, 2 or 2.1.
 Here below different categorization of assets.

 ![](http://jingculturecommerce.com/wp-content/uploads/2021/03/nft-assets-1024x614.jpg)